sfritzell/Leaflet-Tutorial/topics/02-prep.md

 ## Creating and styling the map

 Now that we have created references to the Leaflet library, we can go ahead and create some space for the web map to exist within our basic HTML framework.
-We can do this by adding a ```<div>``` element within the ```<body>``` of the HTML, which creates space used to hold the interactive map.
+We do this by adding a ```<div>``` element within the ```<body>``` of the HTML, which creates the space used to hold the interactive map.

 ```html
 <body>